Are you looking for a low-cost way to spay or neuter your pet?

 For an appointment, please call 951-674-SPAY

-4. No running, jumping, playing, swimming, or other strenuous activity for 7 to 10 days.
+5. No running, jumping, playing, swimming, or other strenuous activity for 7 days.
 Keep your pet quiet.
-Pets must be kept indoors where they can stay clean, dry, and warm.
+Dogs should be walked on a leash.
+Pets should be kept indoors where they can stay clean, dry, and warm.
 No baths during the recovery period.
-Dogs must be walked on a leash and cats must be kept indoors.

 When can I have this procedure done?